Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Related Work

 \subsection{Domain Application}

-Across a variety of specialized fields, recent work has shown that LLMs can be effectively adapted to handle domain-specific reasoning tasks, underscoring the importance of input framing and contextual design.
-Ni et al. \cite{lj1} and Yan et al. \cite{lj2} demonstrate that LLMs can process complex and unstructured narratives, such as earnings disclosures or AML investigation text, more effectively than traditional rule-based systems, enabling improved predictive accuracy and more robust decision support.
-Le et al. \cite{lj3} and Ji et al. \cite{lj4} examine how instruction tuning, prompting strategies, and alignment frameworks influence clinical question answering and may even introduce disparities in model outputs. \
+Across a variety of specialized fields, recent work has shown that LLMs can be effectively adapted to handle domain-specific reasoning tasks, often through carefully designed instructions and contextual prompts.
+Researches demonstrate that LLMs can process complex and unstructured narratives \cite{lj1,lj2}, such as earnings disclosures or AML investigation text, more effectively than traditional rule-based systems, enabling improved predictive accuracy and more robust decision support \cite{202602.0543}.
+Ji et al. \cite{lj4} examine how instruction tuning, prompting strategies, and alignment frameworks influence clinical question answering and may even introduce disparities in model outputs. \

-These cross-domain applications illustrate that LLM behavior is shaped not only by model architecture but also by how information is linguistically presented.
+These studies suggest that LLM performance depends not only on model architecture, but also on how tasks are linguistically framed through prompts.
 This observation directly motivates our study design: because domain context and prompt formulation jointly affect model performance, evaluating tonal variation requires a benchmark that spans heterogeneous knowledge areas.
 We therefore employ the MMMLU dataset to assess whether tone-based prompt differences manifest consistently across STEM and Humanities tasks or exhibit domain-specific patterns.